quantastic/qapi/README.md

 * Creating a new active time entry sets the `end` value of the previously active entry to the `start` value of the new entry.
 * If an entry overlaps with one or more entries, the entry with the higher `end` value shadows the older entries.
-This means their `end` value may be adjusted, or they may be removed from a result set entirely.
+This means the older entries' `end` values may be adjusted, or they may be removed from a result set entirely.
   However, the original times remain stored internally and an API for showing all shadowing will be exposed in the future.

 ## API